SaishSankhe/advice-generator/README.md

 - See hover states for all interactive elements on the page
 - Generate a new piece of advice by clicking the dice icon

+My additions:

-I have also added the capability to copy the advice to clipboard.
+- Added the capability to copy the advice to clipboard.

 ### Screenshots